roybailey/sample-jooby/README.md

 ## Notes

-Overall a nice framework (Jooby v1.6) but the documentation is light which makes building more complex routing, authentication, module flows problematic.
+Overall a nice framework (Jooby v1.6).
+The documentation is light which makes building more complex routing, authentication, module flows problematic.
-Like the module approach and supported plugins, goes beyond other similar frameworks (excluding Spring)
+However, like the module approach and supported modules as this goes beyond other similar frameworks (excluding Spring).

-* DONE: Wire up Pac4 security
+* DONE: Wire up Pac4 security to use Google login
 * DONE: Wire up embedded Vue pages for todo list handling
 * DONE: Add Neo4j module and connect to local database or memory database
 * DONE: Basic build and run from Jooby starter sample